devtron-labs/devtron/docs/user-guide/resource-browser.md

 ## Pods

+{% hint style="warning" %}
+### Who Can Perform These Actions?
+Users need to have [access to the cluster](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to view its pods and its data.
+{% endhint %}

 ### Manifest

 Shows you the [configuration](../reference/glossary.md#manifest) of the selected pod and allows you to edit it.
 Refer [Edit Manifest](#edit-manifest) to know more.